We may receive compensation when you click on links to products from our partners.

 “There are many reasons a career in accounting can be a valid path for a person of any age, at any point in their current career.
 For one, it offers stable career progression.
 According to recent statistics published by the United States Department of Labor, job growth for both accountants and auditors is forecasted to increase by a whopping 12 percent before 2022.” – Considering Accounting as a Second Career?
 Read this First

-There you have it, folks, the most important tips you can follow in regards to
+There you have it, folks, the most important tips you can follow in regard to your resume after completing an accounting course.
+If you follow these tips, landing a decent accounting job will be much easier.

 Get more interviews with Resume Companion's Free Resume Builder.
 Their software has everything you need, including industry-specific bullet points, templates formatted to fit every type of job seeker, and exportable PDFs and Word docs.